top of page

 I like recommending products or experiences that align with the themes and values of this blog.
 So yes, there are affiliate links in this post.
 If you choose to make a purchase, I may earn a commission at no extra cost to you.

-In the spirit of literary greats, the likes of Marguerite Duras in Hanoi and Fleming in Jamaica, here are the retreats I’ve written from, dreamed about or mentally bookmarked between deadlines.
+In the spirit of literary greats, the likes of Marguerite Duras in Hanoi and Fleming in Jamaica, here are the retreats I’ve written from.
+Day-dreamed about.

 Coastal Writing Retreats Sparking Creativity

-Salty air has a way of clearing your head and making your edits a breeze.
-Coastal retreats are ideal for romance lit, espionage in small towns, coastal coming-of-age stories and possibly a little wine-fuelled mischief.
+Salty air has a way of clearing your head and making edits a breeze.
+Coastal retreats are ideal for this.
+Those romance lits, espionage in small towns, coastal coming-of-age stories and too, a little wine-fuelled mischief.

-The Terrace Rooms & Wine – Ventnor, Isle of Wight, UK
+The Terrace Rooms & Wine – Ventnor, Isle of Wight

 Perched above the curve of the Ventnor seafront, The Terrace Rooms & Wine is part boutique hotel, part wine library.

-Six bedrooms makes it homely.
+Six bedrooms make it homely.
 A wine fridge in every one and those aren't for decoration.
-Sea-facing writing nooks where you’ll swear the gulls are critiquing your adverbs.
+Sea-facing writing nooks where you’ll swear the gulls are critiquing your Oxford commas.

 But afternoons are for critiquing, that of the vino kind at five.
-By the second glass, you’ll have near convinced yourself you’re a fantastic writer.
-By the third, its no longer up for questioning.
+By the third glass, you’ll have near convinced yourself you’re a fantastic writer.
+By the fourth, its no longer up for questioning.

 The Gallivant – East Sussex, UK